adscorp100/mdhomecarebuild/src/content/providers/home-caring.md

 ---
-name: "Home Caring"
+name: "HomeCaring"
-description: "Home Caring provides exceptional support services for seniors and people with a disability throughout Australia."
+description: "Provides exceptional support for seniors and people with disability, focusing on comfort, confidence, independence, and dignity at home."
-category: "Home Care"
+category: "Both"
 phone: "1300 875 377"
 email: "info@homecaring.com.au"
 website: "https://www.homecaring.com.au"
 address: "Suite 4, 327-329 Woodpark Rd, Smithfield NSW 2164, Australia"
-services: ["NDIS Support", "Home Care Packages", "Disability Support", "Dementia Care", "Palliative Care", "Respite Care", "24/7 Care", "Allied Health Care"]
+services: ["Home Care Packages (L1-4)", "NDIS Support", "SIL", "SDA", "Core Supports", "Plan Management", "Support Coordination", "Therapy", "Behaviour Support", "Private Care", "Dementia Care", "Palliative Care", "Respite Care"]
 operatingHours: "Monday to Friday, 9:00 AM - 5:00 PM"
 ndisRegistered: true
 agedCareRegistered: true
 claimed: false
 ---

-# Home Caring
+# HomeCaring

-Home Caring provides exceptional support services for seniors and people with a disability throughout Australia.
+HomeCaring provides exceptional support services for seniors and people with a disability throughout Australia.

 ## About This Provider

-Home Caring is dedicated to providing the support you need, from a team who cares, in a way that suits you best.
+HomeCaring is dedicated to providing the support you need, from a team who cares, in a way that suits you best.
 They offer a range of services for both NDIS participants and Home Care Package recipients.

 Their philosophy is that everyone should have a sense of independence and dignity in their own home, without the pressure of coping all on their own.
 This drives them to provide high quality, compassionate home care services that meet individual needs – they provide care of the highest standards that clients can trust.

 ## Services Offered

 ### Home Aged Care
+- Home Care Packages (Level 1-4)
 - Personal Care
 - Domestic Assistance
 - Dementia Care
 - Palliative Care
 - Respite Care
 - 24/7 Care
-- Allied Health Care
+- Private Care

 ### Disability Support Services
-- Life Skills
-- Community Participation
-- Behavior Support
+- NDIS Support
-- Complex Care
+- Supported Independent Living (SIL)
-- Disability Care
+- Specialist Disability Accommodation (SDA)
+- Core Supports
+- Plan Management
 - Support Coordination
+- Therapy
-- Assistive Technology
+- Behaviour Support

-## Why Choose Home Caring
+## Why Choose HomeCaring

 ### Locally Based, Multicultural Teams
 Their multicultural care team lives locally and is passionate about helping people in their community live fulfilled and confident lives.